LIFT Open Market Shared Equity

 • Your most recent 3 months' (or 12 weeks) payslips for each applicant

-We recommend that you speak with an Independent Financial Advisor or Mortgage Advisor before applying to the scheme as you are required to provide a Mortgage Promise or Mortgage Agreement in Principle along with your application.
+We recommend that you speak with an Independent Financial Adviser or Mortgage Adviser before applying to the scheme as you are required to provide a Mortgage Promise or Mortgage Agreement in Principle along with your application.

 There are currently 14 lenders offering mortgages for the OMSE scheme: